Action learning: Overview

-In most forms of action learning, a coach is included and responsible for promoting and facilitating learning, as well as encouraging the team to be self-managing.

-Revans' formula
+History and Development

-Reginald Revans is the originator of action learning.
-Revans' formative influences included his experience training as a physicist at the University of Cambridge.
-In his encounters with this talented group of scientists—several went on to win Nobel prizes—he noted the importance of each scientist describing their own ignorance, sharing experiences, and communally reflecting to learn.
-He used these experiences to further develop the method in the 1940s while working for the Coal Board in United Kingdom.
-Here, he encouraged managers to meet together in small groups, to share their experiences and ask each other questions about what they saw and heard.
-The approach increased productivity by over 30%.
-Later on, in hospitals, he concluded that the conventional instructional methods were largely ineffective.
-People had to be aware of their lack of relevant knowledge and be prepared to explore the area of their ignorance with suitable questions and help from other people in similar positions.
+The action learning approach was originated by Reg Revans.
+Formative influences for Revan included his time working as a physicist at the University of Cambridge, wherein he noted the importance of each scientist describing their own ignorance, sharing experiences, and communally reflecting in order to learn.
+Revan used these experiences to further develop the method in the 1940s while working for the United Kingdom's National Coal Board, where he encouraged managers to meet together in small groups to share their experiences and ask each other questions about what they saw and heard.
+From these experiences Regev felt that conventional instructional methods were largely ineffective, and that individuals needed to be aware of their lack of relevant knowledge and be prepared to explore that ignorance with suitable questions and help from other people in similar positions.